-The effective tax rate for 2013 was impacted by the one-time tax benefit of \$7.9 million recorded in the first quarter of 2013 related to certain 2012 income tax credits as further discussed in Note 4 to the Condensed Consolidated Financial Statements.
-Excluding this one-time tax benefit, the effective tax rate for the first six months of 2013, which approximates the anticipated effective annual rate, is comparable to the tax rate for the first six months of 2012 but higher than the final annual effective tax rate for 2012.
-This is primarily the result of the Power segment being taxable for the first six months of 2013 compared to being non-taxable for the first quarter of 2012.
+The effective tax rate for the third quarter of 2013 was lower than the projected annual rate for 2013 as a result of clarifications of certain tax issues with the U.S. Internal Revenue Service during the third quarter of 2013 resulting in reducing certain tax accruals previously recorded during 2013 for such issues.
+The effective tax rate for the first nine months of 2013 was also impacted by a one-time tax benefit of \$7.9 million recorded in the first quarter of 2013 related to certain 2012 income tax credits as further discussed in Note 4 to the Condensed Consolidated Financial Statements.
+Excluding this one-time tax benefit, the effective tax rate for the first nine months of 2013, which approximates the anticipated effective annual rate, is higher than the final annual effective tax rate for 2012.
+This is primarily the result of the Power segment being taxable for the first nine months of 2013 compared to being non-taxable for the first quarter of 2012.